 Susan Huemrich joined the Gailes’ Violin Shop staff in 2003.
 She studied business at Robert Morris University and now manages our business office.
 In addition, she assists clients with instrument rentals and purchases and maintains the music inventory.Eddie Matus is a graduate of the Violin and Bow Making Schools of Cremona, Italy, as well as of the UTU Guitar Making School of Uruguay.
 As a violist, he was a member of the various music groups, ranging from symphony orchestras to popular music groups.
 Eddie speaks three languages, Italian, Spanish, and English.

-Osvaldo Rivera attends Parkdale High School.
+Osvaldo Rivera, a graduate of Parkdale High School, he now attends Prince Georges Community College.
 He plays soccer and other sports.
 He also plays guitar.
-He intends to study mathematics and computer science in the future and is striving to become an engineer.
+He is planning to become an engineer.

-Kiara Rivera-Rodriguez is currently a student at Parkdale High and enjoys bachate style music.
+Kiara Rivera-Rodriguez is a graduate of Parkdale High and enjoys bachate style music.
 She is valuable at GVS because of her organizational skills and attention to detail.
 She plans to study Medical Assisting because she enjoys helping others.

 Betty Gailes has worked at Gailes’ Violin Shop off and on since 1999 when she and Bill got married.
 Currently she works mostly from home maintaining the website and handling all aspects of advertising.
 When she’s not working for GVS, she teaches music full-time in an elementary school.